 - The Grand Canyon Hike – One of the best hikes in the Blue Mountains

 I highly recommend catching the train to the Blue Mountains, which departs from Sydney’s central station.

-It will take about 2 hours to get from Sydney to the Blue Mountains by train.
-If you do decide to go by car, it will take you about 90 minutes.
+It will take about 2 hours to get from Sydney to the Blue Mountains by train, whereas if you do decide to go by car, it will only take you about 90 minutes.